 • Adding some liquid smoke really gives it an incredible flavour.

 If you’ve tried this slow cooked pulled pork recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.

 Slow Cooker Pulled Pork

-- Put the pork in the slow cooker and add the BBQ sauce.
+- Return the shredded meat to the slow cooker and mix into all the liquid.

-- If you like your food with a kick of head, add some red chilli flakes or chipotle paste which adds some smokiness too.
+- If you like your food with a kick of heat, add some red chilli flakes or chipotle paste which adds some smokiness too.

 - If there is a lot of juice in your slow cooker after you take the joint out to shred, then you might want to remove some of the mixture before putting the shredded meat back in.

 - Adding some liquid smoke really gives it an incredible flavour.